Angela M explains Black History Month UK and how to celebrate this October.

 Black History Month is an excellent opportunity for people from all backgrounds to educate themselves on Black Britain’s history and the often-overlooked people who have made a difference to the country.
 There are a variety of ways you can observe the month:

-• Attend any of the hundreds of events taking place up and down the country to commemorate Black History Month.
-Please visit our website for more information.
+Attend any of the hundreds of events taking place up and down the country to commemorate Black History Month.

 How should educational organisations and business corporations recognise the month?

-The theme of Black History Month UK 2024 is ‘Celebrating Changemakers,' and we advise any schools and colleges interested in exploring the topic in greater detail to visit The Black Curriculum website or attend Black Cultural Archive (BCA), which have an extensive range of educational resources relating to the theme.
+Our theme for Black History Month UK 2024 is ‘Celebrating Changemakers,' and we advise any schools and colleges interested in exploring the topic in greater detail to visit The Black Curriculum website or attend Black Cultural Archive (BCA), which have an extensive range of educational resources relating to the theme.

 We encourage business corporations to provide a safe space for all individuals who wish to commemorate the month in which stories can be shared – personal experiences and/or inspiring stories.
 But to also remember that not everybody may want to be involved in your Black History Month planning simply because of their ethnic background.
 Such assumptions place the burden of responsibility on them, and if they’re a visible minority in your workplace, they might feel tokenized about their role in your workplace.
 Remember, for best results, you should be recognizing all your employees, all year round!